whitefusionhq/ellisflutes_site/src/products/bamboo.md

 &nbsp;

-**NEW STOCK IS COMING SOON!
-SIGN UP FOR NEWSLETTER TO BE NOTIFIED WHEN THE FIRST BATCH GOES ONLINE!**

 **Buying a bamboo flute**

 -As mentioned in the FAQ section, I don’t take custom orders for bamboo flutes.
 This means that what you see here is what is available.
 I  will update this stock as often as possible, and I will always give 24 hours notice before putting new flutes up for sale.
 If you subscribe to my newsletter you will be told when this is happening.